cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ?
 Enter the value to send: (0)
 ?
 Enter the calldata to send: (0)
 ```
 The first opcode that we encounter is CALLDATASIZE, this opcode places the size (in bytes) of the msg.data parameter and pushes it to the stack.
 Similarly, CALLVALUE pushes the msg.value parameter onto the stack.
-It's likely that you've come across these before.
+You've likely come across these before.

-EXP - The exponent opcode tales two inputs - first item in the stack being the base, and the second the exponent, pushing (a^b) back onto the stack.
+EXP - The exponent opcode tales two inputs - the first item in the stack being the base, and the second the exponent, pushing (a^b) back onto the stack.
 The PC or program counter opcode ( unsurprisingly ) returns the current value of the program counter.

-The goal of this challenge is to provide calldata that the JUMP operations at byte 0x03 and 0x44 execute successfully, updating the PC to 0x40 and 0x47 respectively.
+The goal of this challenge is to provide CALLDATA that the JUMP operations at byte 0x03 and 0x44 execute successfully, updating the PC to 0x40 and 0x47 respectively.

-The easiest way to solve this puzzle is to work backwards from the JUMPDEST on 0x47.
+The easiest way to solve this puzzle is to work backward from the JUMPDEST on 0x47.
 To reach this code the input to the JUMP operation jumps to the location ( CALLDATASIZE + PC ).
 PC pushes the current value of the program counter onto the stack, by looking at the counter on the left we can see that it will be 0x41.
 Leaving the CALLDATASIZE value that we must pass to be 0x47-0x41 = 0x6 bytes.

-We can be certain that any variatoin of 6 byte calldata is required to pass this challenge.
-For simplicity I will select 0x000000000000.
+We can be certain that any variation of 6-byte calldata is required to pass this challenge.
+For simplicity, I will select 0x000000000000.

 Now we know the value of CALLDATASIZE ( 6 ) we can work backwards again to get the CALLVALUE required.
 The first jump operation must go to byte 0x40, as the result of CALLVALUE ^ CALLDATASIZE = 0x40.
-0x40 is 64 in decimal, and CALLDATASIZE is 6., therefore to satisfy this equation CALLVALUE must be 2.
+0x40 is 64 in decimal, and CALLDATASIZE is 6; therefore to satisfy this equation CALLVALUE must be 2.

 This leaves our inputs to be: